 Contributing to the Economic Development of the Area

 The Foundation will contribute to the economic development of this area through the sale of the property to a qualified developer.

 The proper development of this property will bring new businesses to the Mobile area and encourage existing ones to expand.
-With light industry and a mixed-use approach, as envisioned by the prospective buyer, this 300 acre site can complement what is already a vibrant Brookley Aeroplex, located just seven minutes from downtown Mobile.
+We believe the 300 acre site can complement what is already a vibrant Brookley Aeroplex, located just seven minutes from downtown Mobile.

 Preserving and Enhancing Relationships with Stakeholders

 Because responsible development of the Brookley property provides opportunities for the economic development of the greater Brookley area, it will directly benefit the City of Mobile, Mobile County, the Mobile Airport Authority, the Chamber of Commerce, and other stakeholders.

 We are confident that, by serving as a catalyst for this development and by protecting the wetlands, the Foundation’s consistent history of positive relations with these key stakeholders will be maintained and enhanced.

 Development That Reflects Positively on the University and the Foundation

 The Foundation believes that the first-class development of the property and the strong commitment to preserve and protect the environmentally important wetlands will reflect positively on the University of South Alabama and on the Foundation, thus achieving another of the objectives we identified in 2012.